IFRS Immersion Workshop (8 days)

 - Expected Future Developments

-There will be a weekend break during this course.
-Note the working week in the following course locations:
+- The workshop will consist of eight days of instruction and participation, separated by a weekend break.
+Note the working week in the following locations:

-- Live group instruction in a workshop format, cases, examples, group work, open discussions
+- Group live instruction in a workshop format, cases, examples, group work, open discussions

 - Review of the rationale and objective for IASB standards